gradatz/CodeDocSupport/README.md

 ## Limitations

-Classes which belong to another module than the markdown where you want to put the reference, need to be declared as depenency in the project's
+Classes which belong to another module than the markdown where you want to put the reference, need to be declared as dependency in the project's
 Maven `pom.xml` (either as direct `dependency` or in the `dependencyManagement` section of the parent POM).

 Only classes which are part of the production code source can be referenced (that is, no test code).